Floortime Therapy for Autism Near Me

 Several research studies have examined the efficacy of Floortime therapy in building social communication skills and engagement in children with autism.
 It is important to note that measuring success in Floortime therapy can be challenging due to the uniqueness of each child's progress and experience.
 However, studies have shown positive outcomes in various areas of development.

-In a study conducted by Dr. Greenspan and Dr. Weider, a child named Joey engaged in Floortime therapy with his father for three years.
+In a study conducted by Dr. Greenspan and Dr. Wieder, a child named Joey engaged in Floortime therapy with his father for three years.
 Throughout the therapy, Joey demonstrated continuous improvement in his developmental progress, showcasing the potential benefits of Floortime therapy.

 Another study highlighted the positive impact of Floortime therapy on parent-child interactions.
 Home-based Floortime interventions were found to enhance these interactions, further emphasizing the importance of this therapy in fostering connections between children with autism and their parents or caregivers.